Everything We Know

 In the mid-1970s, producers Alexander and Ilya Salkind embarked on one of the most ambitious film concepts: a live action film based around DC Comics’ Superman.
 After a number of false starts and filmmakers like Goldfinger’s Guy Hamilton trying to bring a European sensibility to the proceedings, The Omen’s Richard Donner signed on to direct with two major objectives.
 The first was to play things absolutely straight so the character felt real.
 The second, as given to his effects team: make the world believe a man could fly.

 Subsequent Superman films have been chasing Donner’s core principles ever since.
-But as tends to happen with the Man of Steel, victories turn to defeat in the never-ending battle to bring him to the screen — see Donner’s dismissal from Superman II after shooting more than half of it, or the history of Superman Lives in the 1990s.
-This has been doubly true in the 21st century, where Superman’s status with filmgoers either leads to a reverential attempt to recreate Donner’s film (Superman Returns) or a re-appraisal of what the character is meant to be (Man of Steel).
+But as tends to happen with the Last Son of Krypton, victories turn to defeat in the never-ending battle to bring him to the screen — see Donner’s dismissal from Superman II after shooting more than half of it, or the history of Superman Lives in the 1990s.
+This has been doubly true in the 21st century, where Superman’s status with filmgoers either leads to a reverential attempt to recreate Donner’s film (Superman Returns) or a re-appraisal of what the character is meant to be (the Justice League cycle).
 As every director has learned, Superman is not easy.
 The common understanding is that the truest take on the character is boring to a studio more comfortable with Batman, so the Man of Tomorrow seems stuck in the past.

 No Careless Product Of Wild Imagination